ossf/S2C2F-attestation-schema-and-tool/Content_Validation_Readme.md

 Functionality archived tools from OSCAL project include:

 `oscal-content-validator.py` - a Python shell for configuration and running (XML and JSON )schema validation.
-We are using this for our project to validate the XML and JSON schemas.
+We are using this for our project to validate the OSCAL content.